Best SSD for Macbook Pro 2012: Buying & Installation Guide

 - Samsung Magician software is not available for Mac users

 OWC, stands for Other World Computing, is a computer hardware provider since 1988.
 I got to know the brand when I was searching for video tutorials about how to open my MacBook Pro case.
 The OWC team has created tons of really awesome videos that make it hassle-free to replace any Mac components all by yourself.
-The OWC 1TB Mercury Extreme Pro 6G SSD features high-quality and supports 128/256-bit-AES disk encryption.
-The only drawback is it's more expensive than the competition like Samsung 850 PRO.
+The OWC Mercury Extreme Pro 6G SSD features high-quality and supports disk encryption.

 - Great performance